 - Carry a card in your purse or wallet that has the contact info for your emergency caregivers.

 - Put a removable emergency notice on your windows or doors that say how many and what kind of pets you have, so that emergency personnel will know you have a cat or dog.
 Your emergency contact info needs to be on this notice, too.

 Who would take care of your cat permanently?

 Consider this carefully.
 Remember that the person you choose will be the one making decisions about your pet, including vet care and euthanasia.
 Be sure you can trust this person to have your pet’s best interests at heart.

 Talk to the person you are considering and be sure they are willing to take care of your cat permanently.
-Cats can live a long time.
+Cats can live a long time and here’s a pretty Maine coon for sale which you will surely admire.
 If your cat is only a year or two old, this person may be making a ten-to-fifteen year commitment.
 Ensure that this person understands this.